Cleepha1/Private-Event-Bot/README.md

 ### Request Pattern

-- **Frequency**: On-demand only (triggered by user commands)
+- **Frequency**: On-demand only (triggered by me using commands)
 - **Caching**: 60-second cache to minimize requests
 - **No Automation**: No polling, timers, or scheduled tasks
 - **Rate Limiting**: Respects Hypixel's rate limits with built-in caching

 ### User Base

-- Private Discord server
+- Private Discord server with only me
-- Approximately 5-10 active users (friends group)
-- Estimated usage: 10-30 API calls per day
+- Estimated usage: 10 API calls per day

 ### Data Handling